plocharczykweb/CaterpillarsCount-1/README.md

 root -> composer.json draws in the code necessary to perform email functions in PHP with Carolina CloudApps.

+root -> phpMyAdmin is your phpMyAdmin interface available at https://caterpillarscount.unc.edu/phpMyAdmin.

 root -> php -> orm -> resources -> mailing.php provides functions that allow you to quickly and easily send emails with PHP.

 root -> api -> users.php exists to stop users from creating accounts through the *old* Caterpillars Count! website.
 At some point in the process of creating an account through the old website, users are directed to the absolute URL "https://caterpillarscount.unc.edu/api/users.php", so we made that page into a notice that we have a new website that they should sign up through.